Habakkuk 1 – The Prophet’s Problem

 c.
 I am raising up the Chaldeans: When the Babylonians (the Chaldeans) eventually came against Judah, they came as sent by the Lord.
 It wasn’t that they themselves did not want to come, but God allowed their sinful desire to conquer Judah to come to fruition.
 If God had not allowed them to do it, they never could have conquered Judah and exiled God’s people out of the Promised Land.

 2. (7-11) The strength and speed of the Babylonian army.

 a.
-They are terrible and dreadful: Habakkuk wondered where God’s

-	judgment was against sinful Judah.
-The Lord lets him know that the

-	judgment will indeed come, and when it comes through the Babylonians it

-	will be terrible and dreadful.
+They are terrible and dreadful: Habakkuk wondered where God’s judgment was against sinful Judah.
+The Lord told him that the judgment would indeed come, and when it came through the Babylonians it would be terrible and dreadful.

 b.
-He commits offense, ascribing this power to his god: When the

-	Babylonians overwhelm the land of Judah, they will wrongly give the

-	credit to their false gods.
-The Lord they would do this before it ever
+He commits offense, ascribing this power to his god: When the Babylonians would come and overwhelm the land of Judah, they would wrongly give the credit to their false gods.
+The Lord knew and said they would do this before it ever happened.

-	happened.

 C. The second problem: “Why do it this way, O Lord?”

 1. (12-17) Habakkuk wonders why God would use a nation more wicked than Judah to bring judgment on Judah.